satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 http://meta.stackoverflow.com/questions/76251/how-do-suggested-edits-work

 Enhancing code review systems for article review

+The classic “Like” tally used to indicate appreciation of a contribution in Digg, Facebook, etc., is the most obvious measure assigned by a community, but it is simplistic and vague.
+In addition to slow and direct measures of impact such as the number of times an article is cited, there are faster, indirect behavioral measures of interest as a proxy for impact that can be derived from clickstream data, web usage, and number of article downloads, but these measures indicate the popularity but not necessarily quality of articles or reviews.

 We propose to augment code review systems (and in turn, article review systems) with a mechanism similar to the one used in discussion forums